Writing Sample for Book Three

-A dark room resolved around her, filled with bookcases and tables covered in instruments and strange contraptions.
+Bookcases and tables resolved around her, filled with leatherbound tomes and scrolls.
+Strange contraptions and instruments covered the tables and desks.
 The air she pulled into her lungs was warm and dry, laden heavily with incense.

 A short figure stood before her, his arms raised, round face glazed with sweat and his eyes feverish.
 The Magus’s voice rose in pitch as unintelligible words tumbled from his mouth along with his spittle.

 The disembodiment subsided and she could feel her limbs once more.
-The weight of her sword, still clenched in her hand gave her feeble hope.
+She registered the weight of her sword, still clenched in her hand, and it gave her feeble hope.

 It was enough.
 It had to be.

-Amid her disorientation, Rowan gripped her sword, clenching her teeth and striving to gather all her strength to attack.
+Amid her disorientation, Rowan gripped the hilt, clenching her teeth and striving to gather all her strength to attack.

-She was torn away from the room, from Ilyason and his chanting.
+She was torn away from the room, away from Ilyason and his chanting.